gkarakatsoulis/NeoSpan/README.md

 ```

-### Apply filters and Beta binomial tests to discount sites affected by recurrent technical artefacts as somatic mutations.
+### Discount sites affected by recurrent technical artefacts as somatic mutations by applying Beta binomial tests.

-According to the SComatic tool, the non-reference allele counts at homozygous reference sites are modelled using a Beta binomial distribution.
+According to the SComatic tool, an initial filtering is based on Beta binomial tests.
+The non-reference allele counts at homozygous reference sites are modelled using a Beta binomial distribution.
 This means that the error rate comes from a Beta distribution with unknown parameters α and β.

+This is a two-step approach.
+It first requires the estimation of the Beta binomial parameters and then the application of the Beta binomial tests in the dataset.

-The script below (Scripts/5a_BetaBinEstimation.py) allows the estimation of the Beta binomial distribution parameters.
+**Step 1:** The script below (Scripts/5a_BetaBinEstimation.py) allows the estimation of the Beta binomial distribution parameters.

 ```bash
 Scripts/5a_BetaBinEstimation.py --help